AdaCore/spark2014/docs/ug/gnatprove_by_example/manual_proof.rst

 lemma library project to be found by GNAT compiler, as described in :ref:`How to Install GNATprove`.

+You also need to set the environment variable ``SPARK_LEMMAS_OBJECT_DIR`` to the absolute path of the object directory where you want compilation and verification artefacts for the lemma library to be created.
+This should be an absolute path (not a relative one) otherwise these artefacts will be created inside you |SPARK| install.

 This library consists in a set of ghost null procedures with contracts (called `lemmas`).
 Here is an example of such a lemma: